ssi-dk/BPS_FBI_scripts_Clostyper/README.md

 ln -s `pwd`/clostyper/bin/clostyper /usr/local/bin # choose a folder in your $PATH

 ```
-This should be directory structure of clostyper
+This should be the directory structure of clostyper

 ```
 |-- bin